 The following antibodies were used in this study; mouse anti-protein A monoclonal antibody (Company B, catalogue number #1000) was used for Western blotting and ELISA with human cells as validated in (Reference X).

 The above examples are by no means hard and fast rules and should be adapted as required; for example details of batch number, dilution or epitope could be added where particularly important.
 This information could also be usefully presented in a table if allowed by the journal.

-If you have any questions about best practices for citing antibodies in your work, or you think we might have missed something, please do drop us a message using the contact form or by emailing Matt at email@example.com
+If you have any questions about best practices for citing antibodies in your work, or you think we might have missed something, please do drop us a message using the contact form or by emailing us at firstname.lastname@example.org

 Reporting research antibody use: how to increase experimental reproducibility

 in F1000Res on 23rd August 2013 by Helsby MA, Fenn JR and Chalmers AD.

 On the reproducibility of science: unique identification of research resources in the biomedical literature.

 in PeerJ on 5th September by Vasilevsky NA, Brush MH, Paddock H, Ponting L, Tripathy SJ, Larocca GM, Haendel MA.

 in F1000Res on 13th October 2014 by Helsby MA, Leung MY, Chalmers AD.

 To keep up to date with the latest developments to our search engine, news from our market data analysis and improvements to our citation provision.
 We only send a few emails a year and you can unsubscribe at any time.